approov/quickstart-android-java-retrofit/SHAPES-EXAMPLE.md

 > **IMPORTANT:** The registration takes up to 30 seconds to propagate across the Approov Cloud Infrastructure, therefore don't try to run the app again before this time has elapsed.
 During development of your app you can ensure your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) so you do not have to register the APK each time you modify it.

-## SHAPES APP WITH APPROOV TOKEN PROTECTION
+## SHAPES APP WITH APPROOV API PROTECTION

 Run the app again without making any changes to the app and press the `Get Shape` button.
 You should now see this (or another shape):